Abandoned Call

 Average Talk Time

-The average time an agent spends on talking to customers.
+The average time an agent spends talking to customers.

 Average Time to Abandonment